Clotilde Rullaud: Career

-In 2002 and 2003, she conceived two live shows inspired by her travel diaries: Sur la route des Tziganes and Monsieur Jazz, both multidisciplinary pieces for seven performers, in which Clotilde sang and danced, as well as narrated.
+In 2002 and 2003, Rullaud conceived two live shows inspired by her travel diaries: Sur la route des Tziganes and Monsieur Jazz, which were both multidisciplinary pieces for seven performers in which she sang, danced, and narrated.

-In 2004, she started working with the guitar player, Hugo Lippi, with whom she recorded her first album, Live au 7 Lézards, three years later.
+In 2004, Rullaud started working with the guitar player, Hugo Lippi, with whom she recorded her first album, Live au 7 Lézards, released three years later.